Improving our junctions for pedestrians and cyclists as part of the proposed Cycleway 51

 Thank you for your efforts.

-Ruben frs 9 months ago
+Ruben frs about 1 year ago

 Great that you are improving the link into town across this key junction.
 Key question for me is how does one access the new route from the Outer Circle.
 Linking it to the Outer Circle will open it up for use by many more people.